Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Introduction

 Particularly appealing materials for superconducting spintronics are Ni--Ga~(Ni--Bi)~bilayers~\cite{Moodera1990,LeClair2005}, as strong proximity~effects turn the intrinsically weakly ferromagnetic Ni~film superconducting.
 Coexistence of two nominally antagonistic ferromagnetic and superconducting phases in the Ni~film can strongly modify transport~properties, such as differential~conductance.
 Most remarkable is the possibility of generating spin-triplet states, as previous studies~\cite{Belzig1996,Kadigrobov2001,Bergeret2001,Bergeret2005,Keizer2006,Yokoyama2007a,Linder2009,Khaire2010,Robinson2010,Anwar2010,Yokoyama2011a,Bergeret2012,Bergeret2013,Bergeret2014,Alidoust2015a,DiBernardo2015,Arjoranta2016,Espedal2016,Pal2017,Bergeret2020} drew the conclusion that ferromagnetic exchange can induce odd-frequency superconductivity as a signature of triplet~pairing.

 The two main factors that cause triplet~pairing in proximitized $ s $-wave superconductors are inhomogeneously magnetized domains and spin-orbit~coupling~effects.
-While triplet currents originating from nonuniform magnetizations have been successfully implemented in various systems~\cite{Bergeret2001b,Bergeret2001,Bergeret2001a,Eschrig2003,Houzet2007,Eschrig2008,Grein2009,Khaire2010,Robinson2010a,Robinson2010,Banerjee2014,Diesch2018}---e.g., in Nb/Py/Co/Py/Nb~junctions through tilting the thin permalloy~(Py)~spin-mixers' magnetizations~\cite{Banerjee2014}---, generating them through spin-orbit~coupling~\cite{Bergeret2013,Bergeret2014} is more challenging and often requires specific magnetization~configurations~(relative to the spin-orbit~field) to induce sizable enough triplet~pairings~\cite{Satchell2018,Satchell2019,Eskilt2019,Bujnowski2019}.
+While triplet currents originating from nonuniform magnetizations have been successfully implemented in various systems~\cite{Bergeret2001b,Bergeret2001,Bergeret2001a,Eschrig2003,Houzet2007,Eschrig2008,Grein2009,Khaire2010,Robinson2010a,Robinson2010,Banerjee2014,Diesch2018}---e.g., in Nb/Py/Co/Py/Nb~junctions through tilting the thin permalloy~(Py)~spin-mixers' magnetizations~\cite{Banerjee2014}---, \hi{generating them through spin-orbit~coupling could, in certain cases~\cite{Bergeret2013,Bergeret2014}, become more challenging and require specific magnetization~configurations~(relative to the spin-orbit~field) to induce sizable enough triplet~pairings~\cite{Satchell2018,Satchell2019,Eskilt2019,Bujnowski2019}}.